gfassero/HIERO-NT/README.md

 # HIERO-NT

 ## Introduction
-HIERO-NT is an upcoming partial translation of the New Testament from Greek into English.
+HIERO-NT is a partial translation of the New Testament from Greek into English.
 For more information, see [HIERO](http://gfassero.github.io/HIERO/), the Old Testament parallel project.

 You can browse the beginnings of [HIERO-NT here](http://gfassero.github.io/HIERO-NT/read/).